iamandreatonina/iamandreatonina/README.md

 - ⚡ Fun fact: ...
 -->

-Curently studyin Quantitative and Computational Biology at the University of Trento
+Currently stundent in Quantitative and Computational Biology at the University of Trento 📊 💻 🧬